- FOUNDATION SUBJECTS

 Angela, Mother of Gabriele

-Students are individually assessed before entering the best group for their level and take two 50-minute lessons per week.
+Students are individually assessed before entering the best group for their level

 This bilingual system, established in primary schools, welcomes French and foreign students in the same section.
 Students receive at least three hours of instruction per week in a foreign language: American English at Rochambeau.